awt2542/Layers-for-Framer/README.md

 ### Switch to the "popup" state on layers where it has been defined
 	for layer in Layers.withState 'popup'
 		layer.states.switch 'popup'

-### Find layers inside a dropzone and disable draggable
-	for layer in Layers.withSuperLayer 'dropzone'
-		layer.draggable.enabled = false

 ### Travel up and down the layer tree
 	for card in Layers.startingWith 'card'